-I want to tell you about the time that Jesus saved my life or better yet when Jesus took the wheel quite literally.
+I want to tell you about the time that Jesus saved my life or better yet what happens when Jesus takes the wheel quite literally.
 Remember that song by Carrie Underwood ” Jesus take the wheel.
-I will not go too deep into the song, but the basic principles of it was that she was driving, about to get into an accident, having a near death experiance, she decided to let go of the wheel and Jesus took the wheel and saved her and her child.
+I will not go too deep into the song, but the basic principles of it were that she was driving, about to get into an accident, having a near-death experience, she decided to let go of the wheel and Jesus took the wheel and saved her and her child.
 She looked in the back seat and her baby was sitting in the back sit sleeping not even realizing the accident happened.
 Instead of me recapping the entire song for you, you can feel free to just watch the video.

-Now for my Jesus take the wheel moment/ Jesus save my life moment.
+Now for my Jesus takes the wheel moment/ Jesus save my life moment.
 Literally, I lived this in the moment.
 My son, I, and my mother was in the car and got into a car accident.
-Once we crashed I turned to the back seat of the car and my son was still sleeping not to be traumitized by this event.
+Once we crashed I turned to the back seat of the car and my son was still sleeping not to be traumatized by this event.

-Let me explain how Jesus saved my life and most importantly what I learned from this.
+Let me explain how Jesus takes the wheel and even how Jesus saved my life (in a literal sense) and most importantly what I learned from this.
 And what you can learn too.
-Lessons that we should always remember has we go through ANY situation in life.
+Lessons that we should always remember as we go through ANY situation in life.

-I was only sleep for a little bit when I felt us going off the highway, a major highway at that.
+I was only asleep for a little bit when I felt us going off the highway, a major highway at that.
 It was I- 95 south, a major highway, and being a mom you automatically become a light sleeper.
 So I felt the car not going straight.
-I sat up and asked my mother what was going on and that is when MAYHAM took place.
+I sat up and asked my mother what was going on and that is when MAYHEM took place.

-You know that moment when your life flashed accross your eyes, well that did not happen how bad this accident was going to be flashed accross my eyes and I began to scream.
+You know that moment when your life flashed across your eyes, well that did not happen how bad this accident was going to be flashed across my eyes and I began to scream.
 Here we were sliding ACROSS the highway.
 A MAJOR HIGHWAY.
-On the right side of the road were swamps and wooded area.
+On the right side of the road were swamps and a wooded area.
 As we were sliding sideways down the road, the car almost turned back into oncoming traffic.
-I could see a huge semi truck and all the traffic heading toward us.
+I could see a huge semi-truck and all the traffic heading toward us.
 SHEER PANIC.

-But my mother is ex military so no matter how sleepy she was, some tactical military driving training in and in her sleepy state she did not lose control of the car.
-But in the mean time it was like a roller coaster.
-Her eyes closed the entire way, me screaming, my son sleep in the back seat.
+But my mother is ex-military so no matter how sleepy she was, some tactical military driving training in and in her sleepy state she did not lose control of the car.
+But in the meantime, it was like a roller coaster.
+Her eyes closed the entire way, me screaming, my son sleeping in the back seat.

 We went all the way over to the right and I thought to myself this is it we are going to swerve into the swap.
 But then we swerved back onto the road.
 And I thought great she is going to get in control of the car.
 BUT then we started to skid, the SUV almost made a full 180 turn, on the highway, which we would be facing ongoing traffic.